Student Internships

 Consumer Rights Unit

-GBLS’s Consumer Rights Unit focuses on foreclosure prevention, debt collection, credit discrimination, bankruptcy and other consumer issues.
-We have a Debt Collection Lawyer for the Day Project where we represent consumers in debt collection cases in the small claims sessions of the Roxbury and Chelsea District Courts.
+GBLS’s Consumer Rights Unit focuses on foreclosure prevention, debt collection, coerced debt, bankruptcy and other consumer issues.
+We have a Debt Collection Lawyer for the Day Project where we represent consumers in debt collection cases in the small claims sessions of the Roxbury, East Boston and Chelsea District Courts.
 Students who are certified under Rule 3:03 can represent clients in Clerk-Magistrate hearings.
-We also engage in individual representation of homeowner's facing foreclosure; representing homeowners and tenants in post-foreclosure eviction actions; impact litigation; legislative and community advocacy; and outreach and education to consumers in low-income communities, particularly communities of color.
-We also work on other consumer issues including debt collection abuses, banking practices and consumer scams.
-Interns will assist in intake, screening cases, reviewing documents, doing factual investigations on cases, undertaking legal research and writing assignments, assisting in drafting pleadings and educational materials, and involvement in legislative and community activities.
+We also engage in individual representation of homeowner's facing foreclosure; affirmative litigation for consumers with fair debt collection claims; impact litigation; legislative and community advocacy; and outreach and education to consumers in low-income communities, particularly communities of color.
+Interns will assist in intake, lawyer for the day, screening cases, reviewing documents, doing factual investigations on cases, undertaking legal research and writing assignments, assisting in drafting pleadings and educational materials, and involvement in legislative and community activities.

 Read more about the Consumer Rights Unit.
 Back to top.